-In the previous post, I argued that Paul commands obedience to the government.
-I pointed out that the Roman government at the time was as oppressive as any in history and permitted any number of practices that we modern American Christians would not put up with more a moment.
+In an earlier post, I argued Paul commands obedience to the government.
+I pointed out the Roman government at the time was as oppressive as any in history and permitted any number of practices that we modern American Christians would not put up with more a moment.
 Yet Paul said quite clearly that the Christian was to submit to the government because it was God’s appointed minister of justice!

 Like the Occupy Wall Street movement a few years ago, many anti-Trump protesters are law-abiding and legal protests.
 Most of the time the people involved work with city officials, obtain permits, etc. The issue that they are raising is important as well: America is incredibly rich and ought to do more to care for the less-wealthy.
 There is no way anyone in America should be hungry, malnourished, uneducated, or lack access to health care.
 For most of these protesters, electing a billionaire who appoints other billionaires is not going to solve the problems American faces (unless you are a billionaire already).

 Despite the fact Paul says to obey the government in Romans 13, I am not as happy with the solution offered by the Occupy Wall Street or any presidential candidate.
 They essentially argue the government is the solution to the real problems of America.
 The government needs to do something to “spread the wealth.”
 The highly charged rhetoric of the Trump campaign appealed to people by saying the government can “make America great again.”
 Trump got elected by saying he could save the country and make people prosperous gain.